mikkkeldp/low-resource-image-captioning/README.md

 ...

 ## TODO
+ - [x] Use segmented attention regions from PantopicFPN (detectron2) as LLARs
- - [ ] Use segmentened attention regions from PantopicFPN (detectron2) as LLARs
+ - [ ] Use segmented attention regions from Masked R-CNN as LLARs
  - [ ] Beam Search Faster R-CNN object class proposals reinforcement
  - [ ] Beam Search re-scoring by using language models
  - [ ] Image caption augmentation
+ - [ ] Attention visualization for sample inference
  - [ ] Use EfficientNet-B7 for encoding of low-level attention regions (Faster R-CNN bounding boxes) and extraction of feature maps for high-level attention regions.
  - [ ] Add second layer of LSTM
- - [ ] Experiment with different beam-search sizes
+ - [x] Experiment with different beam-search sizes
  - [ ] Include additional evaluation metrics (CIDEr, METEOR, ROUGE-L, SPICE)